raxithgowda1/miniproject/README.md

 3.Access the application
 Open your browser and navigate to http://localhost:8080

+*For your kind information I've given different names for some of entities in the files.But you can refer this!

 Thank you for using the Jewellery Accounts Management System!
 We hope it helps you manage your jewellery business more efficiently.